shvelo/resume/resume.md

 ---

 # Nikoloz Shvelidze
-### Full-Stack Software Engineer located in Tbilisi, Georgia
+### Full-Stack Software Engineer located in Berlin, Germany
 ### Looking for jobs in EU

 ---